Welcome to Day 45 of 99 days to FASDay! Another year and another report with updated figures mean a new graphic for today.

-2020 Update: A new law has been passed in Minnesota (USA) requiring all children in foster care to be screened for prenatal alcohol exposure.
+A new law passed in Minnesota (USA) requires all children in foster care to be screened for prenatal alcohol exposure.

 This year as a priority of Proof Alliance’s legislative platform, major legislation that requires all children entering foster care be screened for prenatal exposure to alcohol in Minnesota was passed and signed into law.
 It is believed Minnesota is the first state in the nation to pass this legislation.

 Proof Alliance will be providing the training and screening tools for all counties across the state.